botdotcom/RecipeBot/README.md

 @recipebot ingredients mango
 ```

-For a list of ingredients, you can message as:
+For more than one ingredient, you can message as:

 ```
 @recipebot ingredient tomato olives